Creating Global Professionals

 Flagship focuses on supporting students in reaching a Superior, or professional, level of Chinese proficiency, as determined by the ACTFL scale, during their undergraduate career.
 Students take Flagship courses every semester in addition to their major or minor coursework, and participate in many intensive Chinese language opportunities in the U.S. and China during the Winter or Summer terms.

-Upon reaching the Advanced-Mid level of proficiency, students apply for participation in a Capstone Year in China.
-The Capstone Year includes advanced level Chinese coursework and direct enrollment at either Nanjing University or Beijing Union University, and a professional internship related to the student’s field of study.
+Upon reaching the Advanced-Mid level of proficiency, students apply for participation in a Capstone Year in Nanjing, China or Taipei, Taiwan.
+The Capstone Year includes advanced level Chinese coursework and direct enrollment at either Nanjing University or National Taiwan University, and a professional internship related to the student’s field of study.
 Students who complete this requirement and test at the Superior level will receive certification through the National Security Education Program.

 Flagship Certified Professionals are highly motivated graduates equipped with the language proficiency and intercultural insights for careers in federal government, global business, nongovernmental organizations, natural sciences, performing arts, and other fields.